Almond: Nutrition

-Almonds are 4% water, 22% carbohydrates, 21% protein, and 50% fat.
-In a 100 g reference amount, almonds supply 579 kcal of food energy.
-The almond is a nutritionally dense food, providing a rich source (20% or more of the Daily Value, DV) of the B vitamins riboflavin and niacin, vitamin E, and the essential minerals calcium, copper, iron, magnesium, manganese, phosphorus, and zinc.
-Almonds are a moderate source (10–19% DV) of the B vitamins thiamine, vitamin B_{6}, and folate, choline, and the essential mineral potassium.
-They also contain substantial dietary fibre, the monounsaturated fat, oleic acid, and the polyunsaturated fat, linoleic acid.
-Typical of nuts and seeds, almonds are a source of phytosterols such as beta-sitosterol, stigmasterol, campesterol, sitostanol, and campestanol.
+Almonds are 4% water, 22% carbohydrates, 21% protein, and 50% fat (table).
+In a 100 g reference amount, almonds supply 579 kcal of food energy, and are a rich source (20% or more of the Daily Value, DV) of vitamin E (171% DV), riboflavin (78% DV), and several dietary minerals, particularly copper (110% DV) and manganese (99% DV) (table).
+Per 100 g, almonds contain dietary fiber (12 g), the monounsaturated fat, oleic acid (31 g), and the polyunsaturated fat, linoleic acid (12 g; table source).

+Typical of nuts and seeds, almonds are a source of phytosterols, such as beta-sitosterol.

 Health

 Almonds are included as a good source of protein among recommended healthy foods by the USDA.
 A 2016 review of clinical research indicated that regular consumption of almonds may reduce the risk of heart disease by lowering blood levels of LDL cholesterol.

 Culinary

 While the almond is often eaten on its own, raw or toasted, it is also a component of various dishes.
 Almonds are available in many forms, such as whole, slivered, and ground into flour.
 Almond pieces around 2–3 mm in size, called "nibs", are used for special purposes such as decoration.

-Almonds are a common addition to breakfast muesli or oatmeal.
-Colomba di Pasqua is the Easter counterpart of the two well-known Italian Christmas desserts panettone and pandoro.
+A wide range of classic sweets feature almonds as a central ingredient.
+Marzipan was developed in the Middle Ages.
+Since the 19th century almonds have been used to make bread, almond butter, cakes and puddings, candied confections, almond cream-filled pastries, nougat, cookies (macaroons, biscotti and qurabiya), and cakes (financiers, Esterházy torte), and other sweets and desserts.
+In Saudi Arabia, almonds are a typical embellishment for the rice dish kabsa.
+Spanish cookery uses almonds in sweet dishes as well as in savory ones, ground up to thicken sauces and stews.

 Italian Easter bread, the Colomba di Pasqua.
 It is the Easter counterpart of the two well-known Italian Christmas desserts, panettone and pandoro.